Loading...

 rpm -qpi sample.rpm

-Use this when someone hands you an RPM and you need quick clarity on what it is before installing it.
+Use this when someone hands you an RPM and you need confirmation of what it is (name/version/summary) before you install it.

 Name : sample